Test Your Bot Defense Standard Configuration

 Figure: JavaScript tags

 If the JavaScript tags appear correctly, then Bot Defense is injecting JavaScript tags into your application pages.
-If you do not see all three JavaScript tags, check your configuration to confirm it is correct.
+If you do not see both JavaScript tags, check your configuration to confirm it is correct.
 If necessary, contact F5 Support for additional assistance.

 Verify Mobile SDK Integration